Distributed Compression of Graphical Data: Problem Statement

-Assume that we have a sequence of random graphs $\Gn_{1,2} \in \mGn_{1,2}$, drawn according to some ensemble distribution.
+Assume that we have a sequence of random marked graphs $\Gn_{1,2} \in \mGn_{1,2}$, defined for all $n$ sufficiently large, drawn for each $n$ according to some ensemble distribution on $\mGn_{1,2}$.
 Additionally, assume that there are two encoders who want to compress realizations of such jointly marked graphs in a distributed fashion.
 Namely, the $i$--th encoder, $1 \leq i \leq 2$, has only access to the $i$--th marginal $\Gn_i$.
-We assume that the encoders know the distribution of $\Gn_{1,2}$.
+We assume that the distribution of $\Gn_{1,2}$ is known.